 Narayan Sanwal was a true child of the Bay Area; born in San Francisco and raised in the East Bay.
 He loved growing up here, living here, and taking in everything the area had to offer.
+He loved his community.

 Every room he entered, Narayan shined his bright light, contagious laugh, and generous nature for his friends, family and everyone around him.
 He was a perpetually moving, fun-loving, funny, vibrant free spirit, with an appetite for adventure.
 He was rich in friendships, and the joy he spread is our greatest gift.
 Narayan especially loved his Bay Area sports teams, and frequently participated in local sports, and other activities around the bay.

 His family is honored to remember Narayan and his philanthropic spirit by creating “The Narayan R. Sanwal Charitable Giving Fund” which makes monetary donations, in his name, to local organizations that enrich the lives of our most under served communities.
 Our mission is to focus on the things that were important to Narayan: Sports, Fitness, Educational Opportunities, and Hunger Abatement.